 That being said, the most practical reason to have an effects pedal (or a chain of multiple pedals) is to be able to switch between effects settings on the fly with your feet.
 This allows you to continue playing without your hands leaving your guitar (or your mouth leaving the microphone).

-So although pedals are certainly not necessary, they can make your sound much more interesting, dynamic and give your guitar a great variety of charactertic sounds.
+So although pedals are certainly not necessary, they can make your sound much more interesting, dynamic and give your guitar a great variety of characteristic sounds.

 A Quick List Of Guitar Effects Acheived By Pedals

 There are plenty of effects available in guitar pedals.
-To further our understanding of whether pedals are necessary, let’s quickly have a look at the different varieties of guitar pedals.
+To further our understanding of whether pedals are necessary, let's quickly look at the different varieties of guitar pedals.

 This list is taken from My New Microphone's Full List & Description Of Guitar Pedal Types.
 For more information on each and every guitar effect, please check out that article in the link above!